 I am still.
 I’m standing on the other side, just dying to get to the busy little island filled with everything I could ever imagine.
 But first I knew, I would have to run, run as fast as I could across this sea of pincers.
 My little brother stood by my side waiting for me to take lead.Mum stands on the other side a mere 200 meters away shouting at us, “go, go, go!”

-I rub my face with my palm because I don’t know if I can. , his cheeks are red and sweaty from the heat of the late Queensland summer.
+I rub my face with my palm because I don’t know if I can.
+My brother looks at me, as if hes waiting for something , his cheeks are red and sweaty from the heat of the late Queensland summer.

 We make it across completely unscathed.